-“Clients know their data, and what they need from it, and we know the tool, so building database fields and screens is a consultative process,” said Daniel Farmer, Digital Measures Developer.
+“Clients know their data, and what they need from it, and we know the tool, so building database fields and screens is a consultative process,” said Daniel Farmer, Faculty Success (formerly Digital Measures) Developer.
 “Alee is very collaborative, which really helps.
 She comes to us with a vision of what she’s trying to accomplish, and is receptive to feedback and ideas from the Client Success and Development teams that take her vision to the next level.”

 “Andrew and Daniel have both been so helpful.
 I’d send Andrew an email saying, we’re about to do this, is that okay?
 And Andrew can point out things that might happen that we hadn’t considered when we planned the change,” Gunderson said.
 “And the developers are creative, thoughtful people.
 They often know a better way to accomplish our end goal, or can outline the consequences of a proposed change.
 Daniel’s really good about saying, if we do this, X and Y will happen.”

 “I sent the dean a report requested by the provost, and she was thrilled.
-She said she’d been up all weekend, entering and formatting information, ‘and you just sent it to me from Digital Measures!’”
+She said she’d been up all weekend, entering and formatting information, ‘and you just sent it to me from Faculty Success (formerly Digital Measures)!’”
 Gunderson shared.

 How did the first NIFA reporting season go?
 “We are running the custom reports for NIFA now and the team can clearly see the data and who we need to ask for clarification on their entries,” Gunderson said.
 “Will there be refinement, some tweaking?
 Sure.
 But we have an entirely new level of confidence in our NIFA reporting.”